 4. The Principle of Sacrifice: In 2 Corinthians 5:14-15, we read: “For the love of Christ controls us (compels, constrains), having concluded this, that one died for all, therefore all died; and He died for all, that they who live should no longer live for themselves, but for Him who died and rose again on their behalf.”
 Jesus said: "For even the Son of man did not come to be served, but to serve, and to give His life as a ransom for many."
 (Mark 10:45) Jesus' sacrifice for us is a model we are to follow in sacrificial service to others.

 As we apply these principles to our ministry, we ask each volunteer to agree to the following statements.
 These statements are designed to promote unity, growth and joyful service in the Body of Christ.
-It represents our goals as we seek to live and serve together in ministry at Colonial Baptist Church.
+It represents our goals as we seek to live and serve together in ministry at The Shepherd's Church.

 Everything that we teach is in accordance with God’s Word as summarized in our Doctrinal Statement.